 Who is My Commuter Student Ambassador?

 Commuter Student Ambassadors assist with the implementation of the MPC program and serve as Peer Mentors to MPC participants.
 CSAs are always on-hand to answer your questions, provide tips for success, and share their experiences.
 Consider your CSA your College Transition Guide...helping lead you to success at WKU!

 Is There a Cap on the Number of Students that can Participate in MPC?

 No!
 All first year Commuter students, including commuting transfer students, are eligible to participate in MPC.

 What is Expected of Me as an MPC Participant?

-MPC participants are expected to attend all group meetings, meals, educational sessions, and special events, as well as take advantage of the opportunity to socialize with fellow MPC participants at the social events.
+MPC participants are expected to attend all group meetings, educational sessions, and special events, as well as take advantage of the opportunity to socialize with fellow MPC participants at the social events.
 Come to MPC with a positive attitude, great enthusiasm, and a willingness to learn!
 The MPC staff has worked hard to ensure the program is the best it can be, with fun, engaging, and interactive sessions.
 But your participation will be the determining factor in how much you enjoy the experience.
 We give 110% and we're hoping you'll do the same!